-The Beihai Asia International Arbitration Centre (BAIAC), Singapore, is established by Beihai Arbitration Commission, the latter headquartered in Beihai, Guangxi Province.
-The move represents the first-ever establishment of an international arbitration centre in Singapore by a Chinese arbitration commission.
+The Beihai Asia International Arbitration Centre (BAIAC), Singapore, was launched on 8 August 2019.
+Established by Beihai Arbitration Commission which is headquartered in Beihai, Guangxi Province, the move represents the first-ever establishment of an international arbitration centre in Singapore by a Chinese arbitration commission.

-The impetus for the establishment of BAIAC in Singapore can be attributed to two core factors.
-Firstly, the need to provide lower-cost and efficient international arbitration for small to medium value disputes, which are prevalent in today’s common cross-border commercial transactions, including for Chinese parties.
+The impetus for establishing BAIAC in Singapore can be attributed to two primary factors.
+First, there is a need to provide lower-cost and more efficient international arbitration to small and medium-sized businesses involved in cross-border disputes, with a focus on Asian parties.

-Secondly, Singapore’s position as an international dispute resolution hub is also trusted to serve the region for disputes arising from the Belt and Road Initiative, Asia trade cooperation, and investments between Chinese and ASEAN parties.
-Existingly, Guangxi is China's gateway to ASEAN whereas the recent establishment of Guangxi as a Free Trade Zone is expected to contribute positively to the deepening of economic ties involving China and ASEAN businesses.
-With Singapore's position as a highly regarded international arbitration and mediation hub, it is expected that the city-state will play a pivotal role in supporting dispute resolution involving parties from the region and beyond.
+Second, Singapore is trusted as an international dispute resolution hub to serve the region for disputes arising from the Belt and Road Initiative, wider Asia trade cooperation, and commercial links between Chinese and ASEAN Plus Six parties.
+With Singapore's reputation as a leading international arbitration and mediation centre, the city-state continues to play a key role in facilitating dispute resolution involving parties from the region and beyond.

 BAIAC intends to make international arbitration, makes sense.
-This may appear rudimentary however in today's arbitration growth story, users/arbitrants have felt that the way arbitrations are conducted these days are increasingly detached from reality and its providers are not listening to the needs of the users.
+This may appear rudimentary, but in today's arbitration growth story, users/arbitrants have expressed concern that the way arbitrations are conducted these days is increasingly disconnected from reality, and that its providers are not listening to the needs of the users.